 At the heart of this project, Walmart is aiming to create another revenue stream by using its technology and people.
-Walmart will not use third-party drivers but instead, rely on its Spark delivery network and other modes of proprietary transportation.
+Will not use third-party drivers but instead, rely on its Spark delivery network and other modes of proprietary transportation.

 Walmart’s existing last-mile ambitions saw it building out capacity for same-day delivery, the latest frontier of the shipping wars as competitors try to catch up to Amazon’s Prime service.
 In three years, Walmart developed same-day delivery for more than 160,000 items from more than 3,000 stores that can cover 70 percent of the U.S. population.

 Walmart GoLocal already has agreements with national retail clients, the company said in a news release, though it declined to name them.
 Ward told reporters that Walmart envisions a service that could deliver cupcakes from local bakeries as easily as it could car parts from national retailers.